Lanark—Frontenac: Geography

+The riding consists of the entirety of Lanark County (including Perth and Smiths Falls) and all of Frontenac County north of the city of Kingston.

 History

 Lanark—Frontenac—Kingston was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
 It came into effect upon the call of the 42nd Canadian federal election, scheduled for 19 October 2015.
 The riding was created out of parts of Lanark—Frontenac—Lennox and Addington (79%), Carleton—Mississippi Mills (13%) and Kingston and the Islands (8%).
 The riding was originally intended to be named Lanark—Frontenac.

-Following the 2022 Canadian federal electoral redistribution, this riding will be renamed Lanark—Frontenac at the 2025 federal election.
-It will lose all of the city of Kingston in the process.
+Following the 2022 Canadian federal electoral redistribution, this riding will was renamed Lanark—Frontenac from Lanark—Frontenac—Kingston.
+This came into effect at the 2025 federal election.
+It lost all of its territory in the city of Kingston in the process.